 Water stargrass: Heteranthera (or Zosterella) dubia is listed as threatened in New Hampshire.
 It is demonstrably widespread, abundant and secure globally, and not listed federally.
 Records for this plant are from 1947 and again from 2003 in Post Pond, and its presence was verified by DES in 2011 and again in 2012.
-Herbicides were not used near this species in a 2011 application to control Eurasian water-milfoil, but they were in 2012, 2013 and 2014, with no observable impact to this species.
+Herbicides were not used near this species in a 2011 application to control Eurasian water-milfoil, but they were in 2012, 2013, 2014, 2015, and 2016 with no observable impact to this species.

 Water marigold: Bidens beckii is listed as threatened in New Hampshire.
 The plant was first reported in 1947 in Post Pond.
 It is scattered around the shallows of Post Pond, growing in depths of up to 6-8 feet, but is generally present in 3-5 feet of water.
-Populations appeared healthy in 2011-2014 based on a DES site visit before and after herbicide treatments in both years.
+Populations appeared healthy in 2011-2016 based on a DES site visit before and after herbicide treatments each year.

+We understand that NHB has growing concerns about these two species of concern as a result of the herbicide treatments in the pond.
 All efforts will be made to avoid or minimize impacts to these two threatened plants (as well as other native plants).
-DES continues to track pre- and post control populations using GPS and visual observation.
+DES continues to track pre- and post control populations using GPS and visual observation, and has not yet observed any declines in either species as a result of milfoil control activities.